Capstone-Projects-2025-Spring/project-aac-game-team-a/documentation/docs/system-architecture/design.md

     GameView.vue (Frontend) ->> WaitingRoom.vue (Frontend): render WaitingRoom component
     WaitingRoom.vue (Frontend) -->> Player (Host): Display Waiting Room
 ```
-This diagram demonstrates how the host will click the "Play again" button to throw all players back into the waiting room to start another game

 ------------------------------------------------OLD DIAGRAMS ARE BELOW------------------------------------------------------